High School Enrichment Program

 For login assistance call the Student Systems Support call center at 559.499.6070 or visit the Technology Help webpage for additional information.

-Complete the High School Enrichment Packet
+Complete the High School Enrichment Packet online

 2. Choose your classes:

-2. Choose ALL alternate sections of the course you would be willing to take in case first choice is full.
-Example: Comm 1 – 12345, 23456, 34567, or 45678
+2. Choose ALL alternate sections of the course that fit your schedule.
+Example: Comm 1 – 12345, 23456, or 34567.

-3. Important: Engl 1A and most Math sections offer sections with support classes and without support classes.
-HSE students are not allowed to take English or Math with support, so please pay close attention to this information in Self-Service when selecting sections you would like registered into (To find, look at class section notes in the far right column in Self-Service)
+1. HSE students are not allowed to take English or Math with support, so please pay close attention to this information in Self-Service when selecting sections you would like registered into.

 5. If home-schooled - attach the most recent, up-to-date CA Department of Education Affidavit for the school